Akasha113/Zenify/README.md

 ## Overview

-This system is designed to identify and respond to potential suicide risks in real-time using advanced **machine learning classification** (TF-IDF and Logistic Regression) and **Retrieval Augmented Generation (RAG)**, integrated with **generative models** (e.g., OpenAI GPT, Gemini) to provide empathetic, context-aware responses.
+This system is designed to identify and respond to potential suicide risks in real-time using advanced **machine learning classification** (TF-IDF and Logistic Regression) and **Retrieval Augmented Generation (RAG)**, integrated with **generative models** (e.g., GitHub Models API with GPT-4, Claude) to provide empathetic, context-aware responses.
 In addition to AI-based direct support, it offers a **journal** and **mood tracking** feature set for users to record personal reflections and monitor their emotional well-being over time.

 ---